-The BRE's BREEAM suite of schemes covers all types of buildings, communities and infrastructure.
-It includes the Home Quality Mark (HQM), and CEEQUAL for public realm/infrastructure.
-More focused on energy performance is the Passivhaus assessment standard and methodology, led in the UK by the Passivhaus Trust.
-They all drive standards through benchmarking and positive (credible) recognition supported by formal certification, and are recognised within the National Model Design Code.
+The Building Research Establishment's (BRE) BREEAM104 suite of schemes covers all types of buildings, communities and infrastructure.
+It includes the Home Quality Mark (HQM),105 and CEEQUAL106 for public realm/infrastructure.
+More focused on energy performance is the Passivhaus assessment standard and methodology,107 led in the UK by the PassivhausTrust.
+They all drive standards through benchmarking and positive (credible) recognition supported by formal certification, and are recognised within the National Model Design Code.108

 The HQM, BREEAM and CEEQUAL schemes provide a holistic set of criteria that not only support delivery of an energy-efficient, resilient built environment, but also help to mitigate unintended consequences (such as those related to temperature control and flooding) and drive the delivery of healthier, bettermanaged places.
-BRE trains and licenses independent assessors who carry out the assessments, which are then quality assured and certified by BRE.
-The whole process is overseen and verified by UKAS (United Kingdom Accreditation Services).
+BRE trains and licenses independent assessors who carry out the assessments, which are then quality assured and certified by BRE.The whole process is overseen and verified by the United Kingdom Accreditation Service (UKAS).
+The schemes rate the asset at an overall level (on either an 'Pass' to 'Outstanding' scale or a five-star rating) and then provide detail on how well the asset is performing in particular areas, including resources, health and wellbeing, transport, energy, and pollution.